HolmesProcessing/gsoc_relationship/README.md

 #### Final Relationships Score Generator

 ###### Direct relationship score algorithm(WIP)

-Direct relationship score algorithm gives the similarity score between the query object and other object has direct relationship to query object.
-This algorithm considers relationship_type and weights in primary relationship table between two object.
+The direct relationship score algorithm gives the similarity score between the object queried and the related object.
+This algorithm considers relationship_type and weights from primary relationship table between two objects.

 ###### Indirect relationship score algorithm(WIP)

-The algorithm considers
+The algorithm considers:
-1). the scores of direct relationships that consist the indirect relationships.
+1). the scores of direct relationships that consist of the indirect relationship.
 2). the number of different relationship routes to a certain indirect relationship.

 ## Visualization (WIP)

 #### Web Page

 ###### Query Page

-Query page provides the searching for hash,domain and IP and returns relationship page.
+Query page provides the searching for hash, domain, and IP and returns relationship page.

 ###### Relationship Page

-Relationship page are designed by D3.js and shows the relationship result.
+Relationship page is designed by D3.js and shows the relationship result.

 #### Implementation